Fludde, Peter Mishler

 PRAISE FOR FLUDDE:

 “In this uncompromising collection, it is understood that shades of the prison house begin to close upon the growing self, and that the sound of the chimneysweeper’s broom is “-weep -weep.”
 There’s a powerful moral imagination at work in Fludde, and its poems are darkly and passionately self-knowing about the consequences of how the childhood self is, as it grows, incorporated into the world around it.
-Read ‘Little Lord Fauntleroy,’ ‘Workhorse,’ and ‘Blind Minotaur Being Led By a Girl.’
+Read ‘Little Lord Fauntleroy,’ ‘Workhorse,’ and ‘Blind Minotaur Led by a Child.’
 Read all of the poems in this wonderful book.
 It’s a joy to experience Mishler’s individual skill, his inventiveness, his beautiful knowing versification.”

 —David Ferry, author of Bewilderment, winner of the National Book Award for poetry